What you need to know about syphilis

 Could I get syphilis?

-Anyone who is sexually active, including people who experience sexual violence, can get syphilis.
+All people who are sexually active, and people who share drug injection equipment, can get syphilis.

 Syphilis and HIV

 Having syphilis increases the chance of getting HIV.
 People whose HIV is not well treated may be at increased risk for passing on HIV if they also have syphilis.
-People with HIV may also experience brain complications earlier and more severely than people without HIV.
-Individuals with HIV may require a longer course of medication to treat syphilis.
+People with HIV may also experience complications earlier and more severely than people without HIV.

 What can I do?